-My primary research field is environmental economics, with a broad interest in applied microeconomics and the fields of labor economics, public economics, and behavioral economics.
+My Primary research field is environmental economics, with a broad interest in household finance, labor economics, and public economics.
+The central theme of my research is investigating how individuals evaluate and respond to environmental risks.

 Work in progress includes a project that provides detailed estimates of the causal impact of flooding on household finances, and a second project that uses a quasi-experimental design to evaluate the impact that post-disaster government assistance has on rates of self insurance.